Maternity Leave and Disability Benefits: Your Legal Rights

 Disability Benefits and Maternity Leave

 In some cases, your disability benefits can provide you with financial assistance during your maternity leave.
-Short-Term Disability (STD) benefits and long-term disability benefits are common types that may offer such assistance, depending on the policy.
+Short-Term Disability and Long-Term Disability are common types that may offer such assistance, depending on the policy.

 Short-term Disability Benefits